spacenomads/what-should-I-do-next/README.md

 # What should I do next

-> 🎱Mini web app to make fast and random decisions about what to do next during vacation time.
+> 🎱 Mini web app to make fast and random decisions about what to do next during vacation time.

 Decisions are hard, but I find them even harder during vacation when I often find myself stuck between what task to do next.